 Good question, and the quick answer is yes.
 More specifically, the IRS rules allow for the change from one solo 401k plan provider company to another.
 This type of change is known as a plan restatement because the self-employed business is not shutting down the 401k plan but rather switching from Schwab as the 401k provider to a company like My Solo 401k Financial as the new self-directed solo 401k provider.

-We have found this to be quite common (i.e., where an Individual 401k client at Schwawb decides that they would still like to continue use Schwab to hold the funds but would now like to use our company as the new solo 401k plan document provider).
-Such arrangement, will result in opening a new brokerage account at Charles Schwab for the self-directed solo 41k that we offer ( we would draft new solo 401k plan documents).
+We have found this to be quite common (i.e., where an Individual 401k client at Schwab decides they would still like to use Schwab to hold the funds but would now like to use our company as the new solo 401k plan document provider).
+Such an arrangement will result in opening new brokerage accounts at Charles Schwab for the self-directed solo 41k that we offer ( we would draft new solo 401k plan documents).
 Subsequently, we would prepare a Schwab Individual 401k internal transfer form so that they can move the existing cash and securities in-kind to the new self-directed solo 401k brokerage account.
 Once the new account has been funded, Charles Schwab will then issue a checkbook in the name of the solo 401k plan which can be used to place alternative investments such as real estate, notes, private equity, metals, and tax liens, to name a few.
 The checkbook can also be used to process the solo 401k participant loan funds as our plan allows for loans.
 Lastly, we would handle all the necessary paperwork to make this transition happen.

 Financial Advisor Question:

 Yes you should still be able serve as your client’s adviser under the Charles Schwab brokerage account for the self-directed solo 401k plan that we offer which also allows for investing in physical real estate in addition to equities.
 However, you can ultimately confirm with Schwab if you will need to file any additional adviser forms with them.